Potential Health Benefits of Ehuru

 Inflammation plays a significant role in the development of gum disease, and the anti-inflammatory compounds in ehuru might help reduce gum inflammation and promote overall gum health.

-Additionally, the act of chewing ehuru seeds could potentially help stimulate saliva production.
+Another point is that the act of chewing ehuru seeds could potentially help stimulate saliva production.

 Saliva is essential for maintaining a healthy oral environment, as it helps wash away food particles, neutralize acids produced by oral bacteria, and remineralize tooth enamel.